cgccomeau/Gini-In-A-Bottle/README.md

 * PCA for Dimensionality Reduction:

-Since we expect to make use of many different economic and demographic features in our model, it would make sense to use dimensionality reduction or feature importance techniques to determine which of our features are the most relevant.
-We expect lots of different economic statistics we analyze in our model to be correlated to one another, as such techniques like PCA would allow us to reduce our dimensions to components that capture the most variance in our data.

 When running PCA for dimensionality reduction the first step was to run PCA retaining our original number of features (11).
 This allowed us to see how much each of our new principal components contributed to the explained variance of our data.

+* Dimensionality Reduction: Since we expect to make use of many different economic and demographic features in our model, it would make sense to use dimensionality reduction or feature importance techniques to determine which of our features are the most relevant.
+We expect lots of different economic statistics we analyze in our model to be correlated to one another, as such techniques like PCA would allow us to reduce our dimensions to components that capture the most variance in our data.

 ![variance](https://user-images.githubusercontent.com/47800990/114112812-260abe80-98ab-11eb-8317-c0e1792cc024.png)